 Additionally, although we mentioned this point in the previous response, we did not observe any directional neglect (Figure S3D) in animals within our study, which might be expected with profound loss of input.
 Such hemi-specific neglect has been noted in experiments with lesions to striatal inputs limited to only one hemisphere (Whishaw et al., 1986).

-We agree with the Referee that the heterogeneity of input is interesting and specifically the timing of CHI or PV responses relative to that input.
-We are currently exploring these mechanisms but believe those additional years of work extend beyond the scope of this paper which presents novel and important insights to interneuron function without the requested details, and would also hinge on the development of a number of technologies that do not currently exist in any form.
+(3) We have carefully considered the possibility of histology, but it is difficult to conclusively characterize…we acknowledge that by the end of the day, there will definitely be plasticity changes, but how would that impact our interpretation of the results?
+We can also cite the papers that examined PD motor cortex?

+Finally, we also think it is extremely important to examine cortical inputs to the striatum, but it is beyond the scope of current study.

 6. Cell numbers and cell identify: PV and CHI are very rare in numbers in the striatum.
 This brings up two issues: first, when the results are normalized to totally number, the small neuron number of PV and CHI might change the percentage significantly.
 Therefore, it is crucial to put cell numbers in prominent places.
 There are several places I can’t find exact cell numbers and there are places these numbers are relatively low;

 Response: We made a concerted effort to include within every figure and every analysis the total number of interneurons that were included if it deviated from the total number interneurons recorded in the study (i.e., representative animal figures).
 In instances where individual animals are used, these numbers are expected to be low as the number of interneurons recorded/session were 4.5 for PV’s and only 5.1 for CHI’s.
-Given that these populations represent between 1-5% of the total population, a sample size this large in a single subject is exceptionally novel and not possible with other techniques.
-We have redoubled our effort to find any such missing information in the revised manuscript and correct it.
+Given that these populations represent between 1-5% of the total population, we believe the number of PVs and CHIs simultaneously recorded in a single subject is actually exceptionally large, and has never been achieved before.
+We will highlight this unique novelty in the revision.

 7. More importantly, the cre lines used here need to be characterized by using antibody staining.
 Although PV line is widely used, but main characterization is done in the cortex.
 A simple control experiment would be to have the PV-Cre and ChI-Cre lines followed by the same viral co-injection scheme as noted above.
 Well characterized antibodies against PV and ChI can used and be visualized in IR-red using immunohistochemistry.
 A simple cell count experiment should provide the exact number of PV-positive or ChAT-positive (immune-positive) which have GCaMP6f expression but no tdTomato expression.
 With this experiment one can also appreciate how much false classified MSNs are incorporated into the dataset because All GCaMP-positive and tdTomato-negative cells were treated as MSNs for their analysis.

-Response: As mentioned below in response to reviewer 3, comment 1, the selectivity of each CRE line has been previously reported in the literature specifically in the striatum (Lee et al., 2017; Kondabolu et al., 2016).
-However, we will perform the suggested experiments before resubmitting the manuscript.
+Response: As mentioned below in response to reviewer 3, comment 1, the selectivity of each CRE line has been previously reported in the literature specifically in the striatum by Lee et al, and our previous publication Kondabolu et. al. (Lee et al., 2017; Kondabolu et al., 2016).
+We have now added this specific point in our revision.